eddiemora74/pern-todo/README.md

 - ExpressJS: http://localhost:8080
 - React: http://localhost:3000

 In the development mode, requests made to the API from the frontend ae proxied to the Express server.
 On the server, if accessing the /app route, it will redirect to http://localhost:3000.
-Since nodemon is used to run the server, it will be listening to changes for faster development.
+Since nodemon is used to run the server, it will be listening to changes for faster development.\
+**NOTE**: Just remember to install packages from the root folder **AND** inside the client folder.

 ### `npm start:prod`